zeptofs/api-documentation/source/index.html.md

 <div class="middle-header">Prechecking</div>

-Split will automatically check for available funds before **attempting to debit** the debtor.
+Zepto will automatically check for available funds before **attempting to debit** the debtor.
 This check is only performed for contacts with an active [bank connection](/#Split-API-Bank-Connections).

 **Prechecking as part of a Payment Request approval**